CiscoDevNet/sdwan-devops/docs/vmware-hq2.md

     inventory = ./inventory/hq2
     ```

-1. Set the needed environment variables for access to your VMware infrastucture.
+1. Set the needed environment variables for access to your VMware infrastructure.
 Replace the values below with your server, credentials and environment info.
     ```
     export TF_VAR_vsphere_user=administrator@vsphere.local
     export TF_VAR_vsphere_password=foo